-For over 100 years, a group of women has spearheaded efforts to support Hillsdale College through scholarships and gifts to capital projects and other needs.
-They have done so quietly, diligently and, above all, voluntarily, dedicated to providing the best to Hillsdale College students, faculty and staff.
-These women, the Hillsdale College Women Commissioners, embody the pioneering spirit and bold initiative that have defined Hillsdale College itself since 1844.
+For over 100 years, a group of women has spearheaded efforts to support Hillsdale College through scholarships and gifts for capital projects and other needs.
+They have done so quietly, diligently, and voluntarily, dedicated to providing the best to Hillsdale College students, faculty, and staff.
+These women, the Hillsdale College Women Commissioners, embody the pioneering spirit and bold initiative that have defined Hillsdale College since 1844.

 In 1892, Hillsdale’s Board of Trustees unanimously called for the formation of a group of 23 women to raise a $25,000 endowment for the new position of Lady Principal, now known as the Dean of Women.
 The trustees gave the women the freedom to organize and go about their work in whatever manner they “deem expedient, and have the entire control of said work, reporting to the officers of the College at pleasure.”

 The women set to work the following year.
 Initially, they focused on the needs of female students, faculty and staff, voting to raise $50,000 for two chairs to be held by female professors in addition to the $25,000 needed for the lady principal.
 At their first meeting, the Commissioners made a recommendation to the Board of Trustees that two of their members become trustees on the all-male board.
 Their recommendation was accepted, and once again, Hillsdale continued its pioneering ways, becoming one of the first American colleges with female trustees.